Rhetos/Impersonation/Readme.md

 ## Installation and configuration

+Installing this package to a **library** built with Rhetos that doesn't contain web API:

+1. Add "**Rhetos.Impersonation**" NuGet package, available at the [NuGet.org](https://www.nuget.org/) on-line gallery.

-Installing this package to a web application that uses Rhetos impersonation:
+Installing this package to a **web application** that uses Rhetos impersonation:

 1. Add "**Rhetos.Host.AspNet.Impersonation**" NuGet package, available at the [NuGet.org](https://www.nuget.org/) on-line gallery.
 2. Extend the Rhetos services configuration (at `services.AddRhetosHost`) with the impersonation service: `.AddImpersonation()`.
 3. Extend the application with new endpoints : `.UseRhetosImpersonation()` in the `Startup.Configure` method.
 It is important to call `.UseRhetosImpersonation()` before `.UseEndpoints()`.

-If there is a separate library built with Rhetos, add **Rhetos.Impersonation** NuGet package to the library project.

 Configure impersonation options in `AddImpersonation` delegate parameter.
 See [ImpersonationOptions](https://github.com/Rhetos/Impersonation/blob/master/src/Rhetos.Host.AspNet.Impersonation/ImpersonationOptions.cs) class.